joyrexus/now/README.md

 ## Setup

+`npm install now-forecast`

+... or ...

 1. Download or clone.

 2. Specify your [forecast.io api key](https://developer.forecast.io/) and location coordinates in `config.json`.

 3. Use `npm -g install` to install dependencies and the `now` command-line utility.

 ## Usage